 You could also decide to fundraise or raise awareness for charities for students that have learning difficulties.
 After all, everyone should be able to have an education, yet for a lot of people, it is not that easy!
 Some people find it more challenging than others for a whole host of different reasons.

 There are disabilities and learning struggles, yet there are also cases whereby people do not have access to education or their family life prevents them from reaching their full potential.
-You could spend World Students’ Day looking into the different ways that we can help these people so that they are able to get the education that they have always dreamed about.
+You could spend International Students’ Day looking into the different ways that we can help these people so that they are able to get the education that they have always dreamed about.
 There are charities out there and volunteering your time, money, or both will be a massive help.

-We would also recommend that you spend a few minutes from your day raising awareness about World Students’ Day.
+We would also recommend that you spend a few minutes from your day raising awareness about International Students’ Day.
 You can take to social media and share some interesting information, facts, and figures with your friends, followers, and family members so that they can get on board with this critical day.
 After all, if everyone simply posts one message or does one thing to raise awareness, students around the world will feel appreciated and we will be able to do more for those who need it most.